AntoninaVi/TEST_QA_beta_yandex.maps-mobile/README.md

 # 📱 Mobile App Testing — Yandex Maps (Beta)

-I tested the beta version of Yandex Maps and Navigator for iOS.
+I tested the beta version of Yandex Maps for iOS and Android.

 ## Environment
 - Device: iPhone 17, Samsung A32